Introduction

 } catch (error) {

-console.error('An error occurred while retrieving transactions', error);
+console.error('An error occurred while obtaining the transaction', error);

 }

-Displaying transaction Data
+Displaying transaction data

-As soon as you have downloaded and displayed transaction data, it can be confirmed through sign method or declined with decline method of PCTransactionsManager class.
-The sample confirmation flow looks like the following:
+After loading and displaying transaction data, it can be confirmed with the sign() method or declined with the decline() method of the PCTransactionsManager class.

-import { PCTransactionsManager } from '@safetech/pcsdk';
+import {PCTransactionsManager} from '@safetech/pcsdk';

 const password = promptPassword();